trustgrid/docs/content/en/tutorials/operations-runbook/control-plane-disconnect/index.md

 ![img](certificate-invalid.png)

-        1. You should expect to see a chain like the below.
+        1. You should expect to see a chain like the below example:

 ![img](chain.png)

             a.
-If there are any different certificates or CAs that indicates something like DPI-SSL/HTTPS Proxy is interfering with the handsake.
+If any different certificates or CAs indicate something like DPI-SSL/HTTPS Proxy is interfering with the handshake.
 See [this page] for resolution requirements.

         ii.
 If the browser says it cannot connect this indicates a firewall or routing issue upstream.